freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

 A function always returns a value,The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.

 The function name is used to call the function, passing the needed parameters inside parentheses.
+If you don't wanr to specify parameters, you can leave it empty.

 ```python
 # this is a basic sum function